How To Play Online Bingo

 Playing the game

 Once you’ve bought your tickets and the game has started there is no need for any further player input.
-As the balls are called, the bingo software marks off numbers automatically.
+As the balls are called, the bingo software marks off your numbers automatically.
 If you have several cards to the game it automatically sorts them to place the cards that are closest to a win at the top and (usually) marks them 1TG, 2TG etc at the appropriate time.
-The TG stands for “to go” – a card that is 2TG needs two more numbers to be marked off to win the next prize.
+The TG is a piece of bingo lingo that stands for “to go” – a card that is 2TG needs two more numbers to be marked off to win the next prize.

 What else can I do?